ultra-boy3/CMPM163Labs/README.md

 LAB 8

 WHERE TO FIND IT: Lab 8 is located in Lab6/Shading Lab 6/Assets/Scenes/ProceduralCity.unity.
-The assets used are located Assets/Lab 8 Assets
+The assets used are located in Assets/Lab 8 Assets

 ![](Images/lab8d.png)
 ![](Images/lab8c.png)